ColOfAbRiX/figlet4s/README.md

 The API of the core Figlet4s library are impure (like loading a font from a file), and the functions return pure values (like a `FIGfont`) as well as throwing exception when errors occur.

-The `figlet4s-effects` dependency adds support for various effects.
-In particular, at the moment, the library supports:
+The `figlet4s-effects` package adds support for various effects.
+In the current version, Figlet4s effects supports:

 * Scala `Either` where errors are reported on the `Left` side
 * Cats's `IO` where errors are reported inside the `MonadError`